NextFightNetwork/ToiletPaper/README.md

 > If you have set `DisableWorldSaving` to true
 > no world will be saved which means your world will be resetet after a restart
 > you can still use the `/save-all` command to save your progress

-## TODO
-- Option to disable all default commands for player
-- Option to not show player IP's in console
-- Option to disable logs / minimal logs
-- Less config files

 You can still write plugins using the normal paper api but some features will be missing like the player statistics